AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23-q4-release-activity/23-q4-look-and-feel-updates.md

 >[!NOTE]
 >
->NOTE: Preview release: October 12, 2023; Production release for all customers: TBD
+>Preview release: October 12, 2023; Production release for all customers: TBD

 To provide more clarity about manual adjustments or contouring in the Workload Balancer, manually  adjusted hourly allocations now show a pencil icon.